 - Phase III – Tailoring and Stitches

+“Amazon in linen dress, wool spencer, jockey hat.”
 This one reveals another clue that I was hoping to find – not just the collar in velvet but the lapel facing in velvet as well.
 This open view shows that the front facing wasn’t split into a contrast lapel and a muslin lining but that the whole piece is of the contrast fabric.
-The black fabric here looks like it might be a fur – perhaps Persian lamb? – with its curly texture rather than a velvet.
+The black fabric here looks like it might be a fur – perhaps astrakhan – with its curly texture rather than a velvet.

 Arnold specifically notes: